First HRS Twin-Tank Pasteurization System Helps Farm Expand AD Plant

 Features of the new HRS Twin-Tank pasteurisation system

-The unit, which is Renewable Heat Incentive (RHI) complaint, includes a primary storage tank, where digestate is held before the pasteurizing treatment takes place.
+The unit, which is Renewable Heat Incentive (RHI) compliant, includes a primary storage tank, where digestate is held before the pasteurizing treatment takes place.
 There’s also a post-treatment storage tank, which feeds the treated digestate into a lagoon for longer-term storage.
 It has the capacity to treat around 60 cubic meters of digestate sludge daily.

 The HRS pasteurizer uses a double tube heat exchanger to heat the digestate, which contains up to 14 per cent dry solids, to 75°C above the required pasteurization temperature.
 This allows for variation in the sludge consistency and its incoming temperature, making sure that the digestate is always properly pasteurized.